Myths Around Men Experiencing Abuse

 -

-In “Contribution of Media to the Normalization and Perpetuation of Domestic Violence,” we see that domestic violence has become so pervasive in our society thanks to media exposure that we have become desensitized and even accustomed to it.
+“Contribution of Media to the Normalization and Perpetuation of Domestic Violence” shows that DV has become pervasive in society.
+It is partly because of media exposure that we have become desensitized and even accustomed to it.
 According to this study, “chronic and repeated exposure to domestic violence is believed to cause changes in affective, cognitive, and behavioral processes.”
 So, what happens when this repeated exposure only portrays men as perpetrators and not victims?
 You get the idea.

-But make no mistake: domestic violence is not normal, it’s not a joke and it’s not something we should readily accept as something that only happens to women.
+But make no mistake: domestic violence is not normal, and it’s not a joke.
+It’s not something we should readily accept as only happening to women.
 It happens to men too.

 - Myth #3: Men are not real men if they can’t take it.